garrandall/popular-music-data/tracks/cry-to-me-loleatta-holloway.md

 No matter how harder things got to be
 Cry to me (cry to me)
 You can cry to me
-Ooh baby, ooh baby
+Oh baby, oh baby
 It's been so good, it's been really good
-I hope you feel the same way i do
+I hope you feel the same way I do
 I hope that you feel that it's been good too